-This policy applies to students' who withdraw officially, unofficially or are dismissed from enrollment at PAUL MITCHELL THE SCHOOL.
+This policy applies to students' who withdraw officially, withdraw unofficially or are terminated from PAUL MITCHELL THE SCHOOL.
 It is separate and distinct from PAUL MITCHELL THE SCHOOL's Institutional Refund Policy stated on page 21.

 The calculated amount of the Return of Title IV, HEA (R2T4) funds that are required for the students affected by this policy, are determined according to the following definitions and procedures as prescribed by Department of Education regulations.